ping-payments/ping_python_sdk/README.md

 2. Instantiate a PaymentsApi object and initialize it with the tenant ID and the environment that you want to use.

-To access sandbox resources, initialize the PaymentsApi with environment set to sandbox:
+Initialize the PaymentsApi in sandbox mode:

 ```python